cyberistics/angel/_posts/2025-04-28-Second Day.md

 ---
 so! second day of github page code.
 I think I'm doing decent...?

 I've decided to (technically) make this into a little blog for myself.
 Bearblog is interesting & super fun to use, but I really want to make my own sites.
 It'll be difficult, especially since I haver 0 ways of spending money (no fancy domain for me :( ) but I'm still doing it.
-I may be insane but who cares
+I may be insane but who cares.

 Do I have any idea what I'm doing?
 Not a single bit.
 Do I care?
 No.